 “When they’re here, they just fall in love with the city.
 There’s great enthusiasm from artists outside the city about Newcastle."

-Cr Duncan said that social inclusion was a large focus for festivals and major community events hosted by the City of Newcastle to ensure that everybody can enjoy the vibrant cultural and community offerings throughout the city.
+Social inclusion is a large focus for festivals and major community events hosted by the City of Newcastle to ensure that everybody can enjoy the vibrant cultural and community offerings throughout the city.